The Association for European Transport is pleased to announce the 42nd European Transport Conference, to be held in Frankfurt, Germany

 Format of the European Transport Conference

-The Conference is held over three days.
-Working hours are between 0900 to 1830.
-In the evenings, optional social events and networking opportunities are offered.
+The Conference will be held over three days from Monday 29 September to Wednesday 1 October 2014.
+Working hours will be from 0900 to 1830.
+In the evenings, optional social events and networking opportunities will be offered.

-Each day has 3 sessions of up to 2 hours with up to 4 papers presented in each session (minimum of 10 minutes discussion on each).
-Up to 10 sessions are held simultaneously so delegates can choose to listen to papers ranging from in-depth discussion of general policy at local, national and supranational levels to research methods and the implementation of projects.
+Each day will have 3 sessions of up to 2 hours with up to 4 papers presented in each session (minimum of 10 minutes discussion on each).
+With invited key speakers giving plenary speeches on a number of the conference days.

 An attractive package is available to encourage attendance for the full three days of the Conference.
-To maximise networking opportunities offered by the event, it is hoped that delegates attend for the whole Conference.
-However, attendance on single days is also possible.
-The Conference Rover ticket also allows organisations to book for the full three days and send a different delegate on separate days.
+To maximise networking opportunities offered by the event, it is hoped that delegates will attend for the whole Conference; however, attendance on single days is also possible.
+The conference “Rover” ticket also allows organisations to book for the full three days and send a different delegate on separate days

 The language of the Conference is English and all presentations will be made in English.
 Speakers and delegates are advised that it is necessary to have a good standard of spoken English to take full advantage of the Conference.